RationalAsh/biorobotics-lab-nus/content/authors/seyram-ofori/_index.md

 - Students
 ---

-Lu Zeyu received his B.E. degree in Department of Mechanical and Energy Engineering at Southern University of Science and Technology (SUSTech), Shenzhen, China in 2019.
-His work at SUSTech focused on lower-limb exoskeleton and prothesis applying machine learning algorithms to recognize human locomotion.
+Seyram Ofori completed his BSc degree in Biomedical Engineering at the University of Ghana in 2018.
+He served as a Teaching Assistant for one year and as a Research Assistant for another year in the biomechanics laboratory at the University of Ghana.

-Currently, he is a Ph.D. student supervised by Dr. Yu Haoyong in Department of Biomedical Engineering at National University of Singapore.
-His current research interests focus on human-robot interaction (HRI), robotic tactile sensing and robotic grasping.
+He is currently a PhD student at NUS Department of Biomedical Engineering under the supervision of Dr. Yu Haoyong.
+His research focus is on the biomechanics impacts of wearable robotics.